cm-jones/cramer/README.md

 ## Unit Testing

-Thales uses [Google Test](https://github.com/google/googletest) for unit testing.
+Cramer uses [Google Test](https://github.com/google/googletest) for unit testing.
 To run the unit tests, first [build](#build-and-install) the project, and then execute the following command inside the `build` directory:

 ```sh
 ctest